 - Twiny (J834) and Helicopter springers (J836), and the themed Looping springer (J3961)

 - Inclusive roundabout (J2409)

-- The electronic interactive play panel (J3450) with its selection terminal for choosing between the reflex, memory or speed play options
+- The interactive electronic game (J3450) with its selection terminal for choosing between reflex, memory and speed play options

 - A Cableway (J514), Rodeoboard (J3501) and Aeroskate (J2581-M)

-The opening in July this year was a great success and attended by hundreds of children and families.
+The opening ceremony in July was a great success, attended by hundreds of children and families.

-This is the third major project implemented to revitalize the city of Riga.
+This is the third major project that has been implemented to revitalize the city of Riga.

-The three projects each included creation of a play area, all designed and installed by Proludic.
+All three projects have included playgrounds designed and produced by Proludic.